LukasMurdock/cse-174/01-GettingStarted.md

 is the wonderful *Java*.
 Take it all in, please.

 Java is verbose–it took 17 words, just so we could output 5.
+This looks about as accessible as Russian does, but don’t worry.
+You’ll soon go from “Help, I Can’t Read This \@\#\$\&ing \+\%\$\#” to, “ah, yeah, I remember when I couldn’t read this.”

+Let’s begin.

 ### Object-ion!

 You know what an object is.
 An object is something visible or tangible–our physical world is made of of objects.
 And objects are made up of smaller objects.
 A car is an object, an object with an engine, tires, and other objects–and it’s turtles all the way down (they’re all objects).
-And if you’re a mechanic, someone who works with the car object, you have to *understand the object*.
+And if you’re a mechanic, someone who works with the car object, you have to *understand the object and it’s blueprints*.

 Welcome to Java-land!
-It’s also made up of objects, but instead of having the object definitions be limited by physics, instead, in Java-land, objects are only limited by our *imagination*.
+It’s also made up of objects and blueprints, but instead of having the object and blueprints limited by physics, instead, in Java-land, they are limited only by our *imagination*.

-Now the `class` in the code above is an object too, so let’s rewrite it.
+Now the `class` in the code above is a *blueprint*, so let’s rewrite it.

 ```java
 // JavaClass.java